-- 6.12 A cooperative child will not normally require sedation or general anaesthetic35.
-Sedation may be required for long examinations when movement should not occur.
+- 6.12 A cooperative child will not normally require sedation or general anaesthetic[34] Sedation may be required for long examinations when movement should not occur.
 Before sedating the child, consideration should be given to the effect that sedation may have on function.
-This applies especially to SPECT studies, PET/CT36 and pinhole views of the hips in the young child. - 6.13 Sedation or general anaesthetic may, in some cases, be considered necessary, but this should be based on an individual assessment.
+This applies especially to SPECT studies, PET/CT[35] and pinhole views of the hips in the young child. - 6.13 Sedation or general anaesthetic may, in some cases, be considered necessary, but this should be based on an individual assessment.
 Children in pain require analgesia and, if this is adequate, sedation may not be required.

-Radiation Protection
+Radiation protection

 - 6.14 When a radiopharmaceutical is administered that is excreted by the kidneys, simple protective measures such as encouraging a high fluid intake, active bladder emptying or frequent nappy changing will enhance the process of elimination of the radiopharmaceutical and reduce gonadal and bladder doses.
-There are some circumstances where the appropriate choice of radiopharmaceutical can result in a major reduction in radiation dose, e.g. where possible ^{99m}Tc-exametazime should be used in preference to 111In for labelled leucocyte scanning in acute infection. - 6.15 Where appropriate, thyroid blocking agents should be administered.
-Further information is provided in Section 8.
+Additionally, the appropriate choice of radiopharmaceutical can result in a major reduction in radiation dose. - 6.15 Where appropriate, thyroid blocking agents should be administered.
+Further information is provided in section 8.

-Pregnancy, Conception, and Breastfeeding
+Pregnancy, conception, and breastfeeding